GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2025-09-30-mutinondo.md

 {: style="text-align: center;"}

 <br>
 Thank you to Prof. Sally Arichibald (University of the Witwatersrand, South Africa), Prof. Stephen Syampungani (Copperbelt University, Zambia), Dr. Mwale Chishaleshale (Copperbelt University, Zambia), Dr. Edouard Ilunga (Copperbelt University, Zambia), Mokwani Kaluwe (Division of Forest Research, Zambia), Jone Fernando Junior (University of the Witwatersrand, South Africa) and Dr. Theo Maponga (University of the Witwatersrand, South Africa) who made the fieldwork fun and efficient!
 Many thanks also to Steyl Prinsloo Heyns and Kyla Fick for facilitating our research at Mutinondo.
-This work was funded by South Africa’s National Research Foundation, the Oppenheimer Generations Research and Conservation Future Ecosystems for Africa program, and the European Commission.
+This work was funded by South Africa’s National Research Foundation, the Oppenheimer Generations Research and Conservation program [Future Ecosystems for Africa](https://futureecosystemsafrica.org/), and the European Commission.